Snoop Dogg to record gospel album - Ghana News

 “What I mean by that is, in my lifetime, that’s when young black men in impoverished areas came together to help their communities and to take care of their own because society basically left them for dead.”

-Source: Capitalfm.co.ke
+Source: capitalfm.co.ke